 GameStop started by placing a larger emphasis on energy management.
 Their goal was to reduce their overall energy spend, while making positive steps towards sustainability initiatives and carbon reduction.
 In order to lower costs, GameStop began with contract negotiations for their electric commodity in the deregulated states.
 It was during this effort that Shirley Granado, Director of Strategic Cost Control at GameStop, realized that her team needed deeper bench strength to efficiently manage this project and optimize opportunities.

 GameStop made the decision to partner with ENGIE Impact.
-Within 90 days, over 12,000 utility accounts had been transitioned to ENGIE Impact for invoice management and processing.
+Within 90 days, over 12,000 utility accounts had been transitioned to ENGIE Impact for utility bill management and processing.
 Armed with the detailed site and usage data collected from these invoices, ENGIE Impact was positioned to take on GameStop’s energy procurement efforts.
-ENGIE Impact’s Energy Supply Management team quickly identified opportunities in several markets.
+ENGIE Impact’s energy procurement experts quickly identified opportunities in several markets.
 The impact of these efforts was realized immediately proving to upper management that contract negotiations, were in fact, positively impacting their energy spend.

 After just one year GameStop was able to project an average annual utility savings of $734,000.